 Chlorination is used extensively in water systems in Utah and throughout the country.
-It is safe and used at a low concentration so that once the system is calibrated most people will not notice a difference.
-Some of the older homes on Campbell Road, 570 West and Silver Spur that have galvanized pipe from the meter box to their house may initially notice some dark sediment in toilet tanks and aerators.
+At the levels we will use it is safe for human consumption in drinking water.
 Our operator, Alan Clark, will be monitoring the chlorine level daily once chlorination is started.
 If you have any concerns with the chlorine level in your home call Alan (435-496-3468) and he can check the level.